-Item HA -2018-002 - Tenant Files - Continued
+Item 2018-002 - Tenant Files - Continued

-Views of Responsible Officials and Planned Corrective Actions - The Springer Housing Authority's Executive Director ensures that they will review its procedures concerning tenant files and documentation retention.
-All files will be reviewed to determine what documentation is missing or out of date and will take appropriate steps to complete the tenant files by June 30, 2019.
+View of Responsible Officials and Planned Corrective Actions -The Springer Housing Authority's executive director ensures that they will review its procedures concerning tenant files and documentation retention.
+All files will be reviewed to determine what documentation is missing our out of date, and will take appropriate steps to complete tenant files.